gamemanual0/gm0/source/docs/power-and-electronics/motor-guide/choosing-motor.rst

 Motors with spur gearboxes include :term:`AndyMark NeveRest Classic motors <NeveRest Motor>` (in 40:1 and 60:1 ratios), the :term:`REV HD Hex 40:1 Spur motor <HD Hex Motor>`, and goBILDA 5201 Series Yellow Jacket Spur Gear Motors.
 All of them offer similar performance and reliability, so your choice is primarily dictated by the convenience of mounting and connecting to the rest of your design (e.g., if you use REV kit, you should probably choose :term:`REV HD Hex motor <HD Hex Motor>`, as it uses the same :term:`5mm hex shaft <Shaft>` as the rest of REV system).

-- goBILDA's 5201 series spur gearboxes are much cheaper than either REV's or Andymark's; whether that's a good or bad thing is up to you.
-They utilize the rather uncommon (in the FTC world) bullet connection for power.
-However, these are now discontinued.
-The output shaft is a 6mm D-shaft.

-- :term:`REV HD Hex Planetary <HD Hex Motor>` 40:1 motor - This motor comes only in a 40:1 ratio, but does use the same connections (JST VH) as the REV Expansion and Control Hub for power which means no adapter cables.
+- :term:`REV HD Hex Motor with Spur Gearbox <HD Hex Motor>` - This motor comes in a 20:1 or 40:1 ratio, and uses the same connections (JST VH) as the REV Expansion and Control Hub for power, which means no adapter cables.
 The output :term:`shaft <Shaft>` is a 5mm hex :term:`shaft <Shaft>`. :term:`REV UltraHex <UltraHex>` has a 5mm hex :term:`bore <Bore>` running through the middle of a 1/2" hex :term:`shaft <Shaft>`, which makes adapting this motor to any length of :term:`UltraHex`, and by extension, 1/2" hex :term:`shaft <Shaft>`, very easy.
 - :term:`Andymark NeveRest <NeveRest Motor>` Classic motors come in a few different ratios, which are 40:1 and 60:1.
 The output shaft is a :term:`6mm D-shaft <Shaft>`, and like all NeveRest motors use the :term:`Anderson PowerPole` to connect to power.
 This connector is perhaps the most robust of the ones listed here.

 Planetary Gearboxes